zer0lightning/Snipperts/SGD_Install.md

 **Topology**
 - Tarantella Server is also your Linux Application Server
-- Windows Server 2019 (AD, DNS, RDS) is also your Windows Application Server
+- Windows Server 2019 (AD, DNS, RDS) is also your Windows Server Application Server
 - Windows 10 Client Enterprise is your Windows 10 Desktop Application Server

 **1. Install Virtualbox Guests**